ACUCyS-CTF/acucys-ctf.github.io/docs/ctf/2025-jingleshells/cryptography/little-rsa/index.md

 # Little RSA

 Basic challenge details:
-- Difficulty: Easy
+- **Difficulty**: Easy
-- Points: 150 (static)
+- **Points**: 150 (static)
-- Resources: Click Here
+- **Resources**: Click Here
-- Hints: 1
+- **Hints**:1

-Challenge Description: Santa's swapped his calculator for a coconut, but someone left a festive lockbox behind in the sand.
+**Challenge Description**: Santa's swapped his calculator for a coconut, but someone left a festive lockbox behind in the sand.
 The numbers look small, scrambled, and a little sun-baked - yet there's a message hiding beneath the holiday math.
 Piece together what was meant to stay bundled up, and unwrap a cryptographic gift before the tide rolls in.

 **Hint**: